Our team members have deep roots in their communities and an insider’s perspective on schools.

 Arlene Sanchez grew up attending Boston Public Schools as a child and returned to them as a teacher in 2013.
 At UP Academy and Gardner Pilot Academy, she focused on using literature to instill confidence and empathy in her students and worked to increase representation of teachers of color in the school system.
 In 2015, her culturally responsive approach to teaching and her work with Asian American students earned her national attention in Teach For America’s One Day magazine.
 As a Navigator, she helps Boston families and students understand the school landscape and achieve their educational goals.
-Arlene is fluent in Spanish and Portuguese and holds a BA in Sociology and Portuguese & Brazilian Studies from Smith College and a Master’s degree in Curriculum and Instruction from Boston University.
+Arlene is fluent in Spanish and Cape Verdean Creole and holds a BA in Sociology and Portuguese & Brazilian Studies from Smith College and a Master’s degree in Curriculum and Instruction from Boston University.